Skip to content

 The Cost-Plus Formula

-The industry-standard approach starts with total cost (materials + labor + overhead) and applies a markup.
-Most retail jewelers use a 2.0–2.5x keystone markup on the total cost.
+Start with total cost (materials + labor + overhead), then apply a markup.
+Most retail jewelers use a 2.0 to 2.5x keystone markup on total cost.
 This section breaks down each cost component and how to track them accurately.

 02